DJI Phantom 4 RTK

 Range RTK enabled and functioning properly:

 Vertical: ±0.1 m; Horizontal: ±0.1 m

 Vertical: ±0.1 m (with vision positioning); ±0.5 m (with GNSS positioning)

 Horizontal: ±0.3 m (with vision positioning); ±1.5 m (with GNSS positioning)

-Image Position Offset The position of the camera center is relative to the phase center of the onboard D-RTK
+Image Position Offset The position of the camera centre is relative to the phase centre of the onboard D-RTK

 antenna under the aircraft body’s axis: (36, 0, and 192 mm) already applied to the image

 coordinates in Exif data.
 The positive x, y, and z-axes of the aircraft body point to the